 • For a bachelor’s degree in Applied Chemistry (or comparable) with at least 180 credits (LP or ECTS) (6 semesters), the same admission requirements apply as after a bachelor’s degree with at least 210 credits.
 However, the missing 30 credits must be made up within one year.
 The examination board will determine which credits may still have to be completed.

-The language of instruction in this degree programme is German.
-Applicants with a different native language who do not hold a German bachelor’s degree and have not completed a German-language education at a higher education institution must provide one of the following certificates:
+Instruction in this degree programme is conducted in German.
+Applicants who are native speakers of a language other than German, who do not have bachelor’s degree from a German educational institution, and who have not completed German-language vocational or professional training at secondary school must provide one of the following certificates as documentation of their German proficiency:

 Formal requirements